kh296/dawn-containers/README.md

 can be run via the script [pytorch/go_apptainer.sh](pytorch/go_apptainer.sh).
 This performs the environment setup needed, then launches a container, with the PyTorch application run inside it, for each GPU root device allocated, using the `MPI_LAUNCH` command.
-On Dawn, the script can be submitted as a Slurm job:
+On Dawn, from the `pytorch` directory of this repository, the script can be submitted as a Slurm job:
 ```
 # Substitute valid project account for <project_account>.
-# Output written to build_imag.log
+# Output written to go_apptainer.log
 sbatch --account=<project_account> go_apptainer.sh
 ```
 or may be run interactively on a compute node: